 How Can I Free Up Memory On My iPhone?

 Fortunately, it’s easy to track down what’s taking up space on your iPhone.
-Head to Settings -> General -> Usage -> Manage Storage (under the Storage category, not iCloud) and you’ll see a descending list of what’s taking up the most space on your iPhone.
+Head to Settings -> General -> iPhone Storage and you’ll see a descending list of what’s taking up the most space on your iPhone.

 2. All Your Apps Are Loaded In Memory At Once (And You Don’t Know It)